Aditya-techcodes/Aditya-techcodes/README.md

 # portfolio
-This is HTML CSS and JS project
+This is HTML CSS and JS project.